 In the summer term you complete a major practical project consisting of any media and addressing a specific sociological problem.
 You will meet for individual supervision with a member of the Sociology staff.
 The dissertation is a substantive piece of research in which you develop a visual, inventive or experimental approach to a topic of your choice.

-You will chose an Option course from Sociology or from departments across the College including the Departments of Anthropology, English and Comparative Literature, Politics and Media and Communications.
+You will chose an Option module from Sociology or from departments across the College including the Departments of Anthropology, English and Comparative Literature, Politics and Media and Communications.

 Back, Les (2007) The Art of Listening.
 Oxford: Berg